 - Brussels Sprouts

 - Cabbage (I like this heirloom variety from Botanical Interests for making sauerkraut.)

 - Allium family:

-- Leeks (Plant in an area reserved for fall cold frame)
+- Leeks (Plant in an area reserved for a fall cold frame.)

 - Sweet potato slips

 3. June Garden Maintenance